 $12.00 USDSize Chart + Materials List

-Children love to wear these super fun slippers - and what's more - they stay-on the most active feet!
-Indulge their imagination with over 13 animals to choose from.
-Perfect for Waldorf indoor shoes.
+Children love to wear these super fun slippers and what's more, thanks to the cleverly enclosed elastic, they stay-on the most active feet!

 Make old things new again!
 Twig & Tale patterns pair wonderfully with recycled fabrics.
 Look to wool blankets, shrunken sweaters, suiting weight wool skirts or trousers and leather/corduroy garments for inspiration.

 Animal Boots come in Big Kids sizing (child sizes 6-12 and youth sizes 1-4).

 Looking for Animal Boots in Baby sizing?
 Animal Baby Shoes are available as an alternative for babies/smaller children, as sewing the Animal Boots in the baby sizes proved too fiddly.

 This digital pattern is tiled and designed to print using your home printer on either US Letter, or A4 paper.

 The pattern includes a nifty “layers” feature, allowing you to print only the size(s) you need, or all of the sizes.
 Full step-by-step printing instructions are supplied.